 - ZimpleMoney has several plans that allow users to piggyback on their merchant account (which makes it simpler for lenders who don't want to maintain separate merchant accounts, but also limits the ways they can collect payments).

 - GeekPay offers more flexibility in terms of the payment methods that are accepted.

 - GeekPay allows borrowers to add multiple sources of “backup” payment, in case the primary method of payment fails.

-From what I could see, ZimpleMoney is easier to justify if you're receiving payments for a few loans at a time (because with additional no merchant accounts required, it's cheaper on a smaller scale).
-However, GeekPay seems to make more sense for someone who is in the business of regularly extending multiple loans at a time (because the system is more flexible, capable and better designed (and on a larger scale, it will actually cost less money).
+From what I could see, ZimpleMoney may easier to justify if you're receiving payments for a few loans at a time (because with additional no merchant accounts required, it's cheaper on a smaller scale).
+However, GeekPay seems to make more sense for someone who is in the business of regularly extending more than just a few loans at a time, because the system is more flexible, capable and better designed (and on a larger scale, it will actually cost less money).

 Justifying the Costs

 When I look at a service like this, the first two questions that pop into my mind are…

 - “Is it worth the price?”

 With GeekPay, there are two costs to be aware of:

 - The cost of the merchant accounts you're using.